 - (1) Furosemide may be administered intravenously to a horse, which is entered to compete in a race.
 Except under the instructions of the official veterinarian or the racing veterinarian for the purpose of removing a horse from the Veterinarian's List or to facilitate the collection of a post-race urine sample, furosemide shall be permitted only after the official veterinarian has placed the horse on the Furosemide List.
 In order for a horse to be placed on the Furosemide List the following process must be followed. - (a) After the horse's licensed trainer and licensed veterinarian determine that it would be in the horse's best interests to race with furosemide the official veterinarian or his/her designee shall be notified using the prescribed form, that the horse is to be put on the Furosemide List. - (b) The form must be received by the official veterinarian or his/her designee by the proper time deadlines so as to ensure public notification. - (c) A horse placed on the official Furosemide List must remain on that list unless the licensed trainer and licensed veterinarian submit a written request to remove the horse from the list.
 The request must be made to the official veterinarian or his/her designee, on the proper form, no later than the time of entry. - (d) After a horse has been removed from the Furosemide List, the horse may not be placed back on the list for a period of 60 calendar days unless it is determined to be detrimental to the welfare of the horse, in consultation with the official veterinarian.
-If a horse is removed from the official Furosemide List a second time in a 365-day period, the horse may not be placed back on the list for a period of 90 calendar days. - (e) Furosemide shall only be administered on association grounds. - (f) Furosemide shall be the only authorized bleeder medication - (2) The use of furosemide shall be permitted under the following circumstances on association grounds where a detention barn is utilized: - (a) Furosemide shall be administered by the official veterinarian, the racing veterinarian or his/her designee no less than four hours prior to post time for the race for which the horse is entered. - (b) Any veterinarian or vet techs participating in the administration process must be prohibited from working as private veterinarians or technicians on the race track or with participating licensees;
+If a horse is removed from the official Furosemide List a second time in a 365-day period, the horse may not be placed back on the list for a period of 90 calendar days. - (e) Furosemide shall only be administered on association grounds. - (f) Furosemide shall be the only authorized bleeder medication - (2) The use of furosemide shall be permitted under the following circumstances on association grounds where a detention barn is utilized: - (c) Furosemide shall be administered by the official veterinarian, the racing veterinarian or his/her designee no less than four hours prior to post time for the race for which the horse is entered - (d) Any veterinarian or vet techs participating in the administration process must be prohibited from working as private veterinarians or technicians on the race track or with participating licensees; - (c) A horse qualified for furosemide administration must be brought to the detention barn within time to comply with the four-hour administration requirement specified above. - (d) The dose administered shall not exceed 500 mg. nor be less than 150 mg. - (e) Furosemide shall be administered by a single, intravenous injection. - (f) After treatment, the horse shall be required by the Commission to remain in the detention barn in the care, custody and control of its trainer or the trainer's designated representative under association and/or Commission security supervision until called to the saddling paddock.

-Page 280 Version 5.8 Rules Approved by ARCI Board of Directors July 31, 2014
+Page 436 Version 5.8 Rules Approved by ARCI Board of Directors July 31, 2014